 - A15.
 The auditor's inquiries of management may provide useful information concerning the risks of material misstatements in the financial statements resulting from employee fraud.
 However, such inquiries are unlikely to provide useful information regarding the risks of material misstatement in the financial statements resulting from management fraud.
 Making inquiries of others within the entity may provide individuals with an opportunity to convey information to the auditor that may not otherwise be communicated. - A16.
-Examples of others within the entity to whom the auditor may direct inquiries about the existence or suspicion of fraud include: - Operating personnel not directly involved in the financial reporting process. - Employees with different levels of authority. - Employees involved in initiating, processing or recording complex or unusual transactions and those who supervise or monitor such employees. - In-house legal counsel. - Chief ethics officer or equivalent person. - The person or persons charged with dealing with allegations of fraud. - A17.
+Examples of others within the entity to whom the auditor may direct inquiries about the existence or suspicion of fraud include:

+- Operating personnel not directly involved in the financial reporting process. - Employees with different levels of authority. - Employees involved in initiating, processing or recording complex or unusual transactions and those who supervise or monitor such employees. - In-house legal counsel. - Chief ethics officer or equivalent person. - The person or persons charged with dealing with allegations of fraud. - A17.
 Management is often in the best position to perpetrate fraud.
 Accordingly, when evaluating management's responses to inquiries with an attitude of professional skepticism, the auditor may judge it necessary to corroborate responses to inquiries with other information.

-Inquiry of Internal Audit (Ref: Para.
+Inquiries of the Internal Audit Function (Ref: Para.
 19)

 - A18.
-SSA 315 and SSA 610 establish requirements and provide guidance in audits of those entities that have an internal audit function.
-In carrying out the requirements of those SSAs in the context of fraud, the auditor may inquire about specific internal audit activities including, for example: - The procedures performed, if any, by the internal auditors during the year to detect fraud - Whether management has satisfactorily responded to any findings resulting from those procedures.
+SSA 315 (Revised) and SSA 610 (Revised 2013) establish requirements and provide guidance relevant to audits of those entities that have an internal audit function.
+In carrying out the requirements of those SSAs in the context of fraud, the auditor may inquire about specific activities of the function including, for example: - The procedures performed, if any, by the internal audit function during the year to detect fraud. - Whether management has satisfactorily responded to any findings resulting from those procedures.